wilsonzlin/wilsonl.in-docs/src/ooml/_common/Namespaces/Initialising namespaces.md

 By default, if no DOM element is specified (i.e. if the first argument is not provided), the DOM element used defaults to `document.body` (i.e. the `<body>` tag).

-Here are the other ways to call the constructor:
+There are also other ways to call the constructor:

 ```javascript
 let MyNamespace;